instantOS/instantos.github.io/docs/close.md

 ## Locking windows

 Right clicking on the close button will lock the window.
 This will prevent the window from getting closed until it is unlocked again.
-Overlays will by default be locked but can be unlocked just like any other window.
+Edge overlays are default be locked but can be unlocked just like any other window.